-Classic Irish Coffee made with just four ingredients: freshly brewed coffee, Irish whiskey, sugar, and soft hand whipped cream.
-You’re reading this right, no Bailey’s has ever in the original and true Irish Coffee.
-Many people expect it to have Baileys because most chain restaurants serve it that way but that is only to make it easy.
+Classic Irish coffee is made with just four ingredients: freshly brewed coffee, Irish whiskey, sugar, and soft hand whipped cream.
+Yes, you’re reading this right – there’s no Bailey’s in the original, proper Irish coffee.
+Many people expect it to have Baileys because most chain restaurants serve it that way, but that’s only to make it easier to toss together.

-Coffee – it’s best to have a nice strong coffee to go with the thick layer of cream, sugar and whiskey.
-No wear coffee in this drink!
+Coffee – It’s best to have a nice strong coffee to go with the thick layer of cream, sugar and whiskey.
+No weak coffee in this cocktail!

-Sugar – choose brown sugar, it will add a light hint of molasses to the cocktail.
+Sugar – I love using brown sugar.
+It adds a light hint of molasses to the cocktail.

-Whiskey – of course, go with an Irish whiskey like Jameson, Tullamore D.E.W., Dead Rabbit, Bushmills, or any other one you favor.
+Whiskey – Of course, go with an Irish whiskey like Jameson, Tullamore D.E.W., Dead Rabbit, Bushmills, or any other one you prefer.

-Cream – before you think it’s too much work, definitely go with the hand-whipped soft whipped cream on top of coffee.
-I like to add a pinch of sugar to the whipped cream so it’s more pleasant to sip.
-Hand whipping takes a small bowl and a while, only a few minutes, and a nice arm workout.
+Cream – Before you think it’s too much work, definitely go with a hand whipped soft whipped cream on top of coffee.
+I like to add a pinch of sugar to the whipped cream so it’s even more pleasant to sip.
+Hand whipping takes a small bowl and a few minutes of your time.